bencomer/bencomer.github.io/_posts/2024-03-25-post-modified.md

 ---
-title: "Prediction of O and OH Adsorption on Transition Metal Oxide Surfaces from Bulk DescriptorsClick to copy"
+title: "Prediction of O and OH Adsorption on Transition Metal Oxide Surfaces from Bulk Descriptors"
 categories:
   - Blog
 tags: